OctopusDeploy/TeamCityBuildStatsScraper/README.md

 - `build_artifact_push_time` - mean time (in milliseconds) spent pushing build artifacts from the agent
 - `build_artifact_pull_time` - mean time (in milliseconds) spent pulling build artifacts into the agent

-Every minute, the app collects this:
+Every minute, the app collects:

 - `probably_hanging_builds` - number of builds that are probably hanging, per build type
 - `queued_builds_with_reason` - total number of builds queued per wait reason